 In 2010 there was a movement in the statement of financial position value for debt securities classified as available-for-sale from a net unrealised gain of £4 million to a net unrealised gain of £1,210 million (2009: net unrealised loss of £2,897 million to a net unrealised gain of £4 million).
 This increase reflects the effects of tightening credit spreads in the US bond market and lower interest rates.
-During 2010, the gross unrealised gain in the statement of financial position increased from £970 million at 31 December 2009 to £1,580 million at 31 December 2010, while the gross unrealised loss decreased from £966 million at 31 December 2009 to £370 million at 31 December 2010.
+During 2010, the gross unrealised gain in the statement of financial position increased from £970 million at 31 December 2010, while the gross unrealised loss decreased from £966 million at 31 December 2009 to £370 million at 31 December 2010.